scrapy/scrapy/docs/topics/logging.rst

 :setting:`LOG_ENCODING`.
 If unset and :setting:`LOG_ENABLED` is ``True``, log messages will be displayed on the standard error.
 If :setting:`LOG_FILE` is set and :setting:`LOG_FILE_APPEND` is ``False``, the file will be overwritten (discarding the output from previous runs, if any).
+When :setting:`LOG_FILE` is set, :setting:`LOG_MAX_BYTES` can be configured to set up log rotation to rotate logs when the log file reaches the specified size. :setting:`LOG_BACKUP_COUNT` can also be configured to manage the number of rotated log files that is kept on disk.
 Lastly, if :setting:`LOG_ENABLED` is ``False``, there won't be any visible log output.

 :setting:`LOG_LEVEL` determines the minimum level of severity to display, those